rizinorg/cutter/docs/source/developers-docs/ide-setup.rst

 - good debugger
 - medium amount of plugins
 - completely closed source
+- Windows only

 Project setup
 ~~~~~~~~~~~~~
 - Open folder in which you cloned Cutter source using Visual Studio
 - Open CMake settings configurator using either ``Project/CMake Settings`` or by clicking ``Open the CMake Settings Editor`` in the overview page.
 - Check `CUTTER_USE_BUNDLED_RADARE2` options
 - If you are using vcpkg, Visual Studio should detect it automatically.
-The list of CMake options in the configurator should have some referring to VCPKG.
+The list of CMake options in the configurator should have some referring to vcpkg.
 If they are not there, specify the path to vcpkg toolchain file in the "CMake toolchain file" field.
-- If you are not using VCPKG, configure the path to Qt as mentioned in :ref:`windows CMake instructions<building:Building on Windows>`.
+- If you are not using vcpkg, configure the path to Qt as mentioned in :ref:`windows CMake instructions<building:Building on Windows>`.
 You can specify the CMake flag in "CMake command arguments:" field.
 - To Ensure that VS debugger can display Qt types in a readable way, it is recommended to install `Qt Visual Studio Tools <https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools2019>`_ plugin.
 It will create a ``Documents/Visual Studio 2019/Visualizers/qt5.natvis`` file.
 Once ``qt5.natvis`` has been created you can uninstall the plugin.

 Changing CMake configuration